 For most office workers, the desk occupies the majority of tasks performed each day.
 Here are five reasons why ergonomic, height-adjustable furniture is a smart investment for your business.

 - Increased Productivity

 Our fast-paced, ‘always-on’ careers are leading to levels of burn out and fatigue at alarming levels.
 When staff feel stressed, uncomfortable and overworked, they’re not going to perform at their best and their brains look exactly like ones that are sound asleep.
 Alternating between sitting and standing without having to leave your immediate workspace is an easy, user friendly solution that increases blood flow, stimulates energy levels and refreshes the brain.
-According to Biomedical Scientist Karen Messing the ideal ratio is 70% standing to 30% sitting.

 - Talent Attraction and Retention

 According to a study by the Society for Human Resource Management (SHRM), 89 percent of HR professionals reported an increase in staff retention by simply offering a flexible work environment.
 So why is it so important to attract and retain the best talent?
 In the US, the Center for American Progress found the average cost of employee turnover amounted to 21 percent of an employee’s annual salary.
 For management and executive-level positions, that cost can escalate to a whopping 400% according to HR in Asia.

 Having engaged, motivated employees means working with people who feel creative, productive and loyal.
 They also take fewer sick days and are more likely to speak positively about their employer and stick around long term.